Skip to main content

 Preparing to work or train abroad is a challenging adventure, which is why we have prepared the following information for prospective foreign national employees.

-Included below is employment information for international exchange visitors (J-1) and temporary professionals (H-1B).
-The Wistar Institute is also an E-Verify employer and hires students (F-1) on post-completion OPT and STEM OPT extension.
+Included below is employment information for international exchange visitors (J-1) and temporary specialty occupation workers (H-1B).
+The Wistar Institute is also an E-Verify employer and hires students (F-1) on standard post-completion OPT and STEM OPT extension.
+We also hire individuals who possess a valid Employment Authorization Document (EAD) or other forms of valid work authorization.

 Nonimmigrant Status Information